 Jim: There’s no doubt he’s the biggest star here, and you’ve got to love Ferrer.
 He’s played so many great, weird villain roles over the years.
-So many, in fact, that it’s sort of hilarious to me that they do a mystery angle at all of who the villain is in this Justice League movie.
+So many, in fact, that it’s sort of hilarious to me that they do a mystery angle at all of who the villain is in Justice League of America.
 You hired MIGUEL FERRER, guys.
 The audience knows he’s essentially always a bad guy.

 Clearly not the secret bad guy of the film.

 Instead we have this weird red herring character the members of the Justice League are investigating when we the audience pretty much already know Ferrer is the villain.
 It’s like if you hired Michael Ironside in a movie that contains a secret villain—we all know where this is going.

 Ken: We’ll save our last Justice League member for the big reveal, obviously, since it’s the only clever thing this movie does.
 The plot is supremely basic, so here goes: New Metro is under siege from a bad guy named The Weatherman.
 He uses a doomsday weather device to cause cataclysms that the Justice League rushes to respond to, all the while demanding millions of dollars in ransom.
 Tori suspects one of her labmates at Not-Star Labs, but when she goes to investigate, she is hit with some weird icy burst from a suitcase and develops freezing powers that she can’t control.

 The Justice League members go sniffing around the lab trying to discover the identity of the bad guy and run into Tori, discover her powers, induct her into the League, and then they all defeat Miguel Ferrer.
 Everything else going on here is a talking head sequence like we mentioned before or a subplot that is lame.